Proverbs 10:1 Who is Your Father and Mother?

 PROVERBS 10

-What do you do when the very people who gave you life are the ones trying to stifle your spiritual growth?
+What do you do when the very people or institutions that should be nurturing your spiritual growth are the ones trying to stifle it?

-It’s a heavy question.
-We are taught from childhood to "honor our father and mother," but what happens when honoring them starts to cause you spiritual harm?
-What if your home—or even your church—has become a place of mockery rather than a sanctuary of faith?
+It is a heavy question.
+We are taught from childhood to "honor our father and mother," but what happens when that honor is tested by mockery?
+What if your home—or even your church—has become a place of spiritual compromise rather than a sanctuary of faith?

 Today, we’re diving into Proverbs 10:1 to look at these difficult dynamics through the lens of Christ.